Inspiring and educating the community through reading and discussion.

 Current and past selections and book club discussion guides are listed below.
 Limited copies and audio recordings are available for short-term check-out through the Laspa Center*, Denison Library, and Honnold Library as possible.

-*We strive to source our books from community-based and/or independent booksellers.
+*We strive to source our books from local independent booksellers whenever possible.
 This is part of our commitment to pursue equitable representation and practice inclusion, as well as support the ever-growing number of women entrepreneurs operating small businesses.

 Have you read something compelling recently?
 Recommend a book.

 “Leadership is hard.
 Convincing others—and often yourself—that you possess the answers and are capable of world-affecting change requires confidence, insight, and sheer bravado.
 Lead from the Outside is the handbook for outsiders, written with the awareness of the experiences and challenges that hinder anyone who exists beyond the structure of traditional white male power—women, people of color, members of the LGBTQ community, and millennials ready to make a difference.”

 View the discussion guide for Lead from the Outside.